yongxian123/Alien-vs-Zombie-Assignment/Starter-Kit-master/README.md

 stacked.
 If an alien is hit along the way, deals the accumulated damage towards zombie.
 Every movement leaves a trail object on the previous position of the Alien.
 - '.' represents trail.
 Turns into random pickable game object after Alien's turn.
+- 's' represents super cannon ball.
+Damages the nearest zombie with 100 damage.
+This objects seeks to aid with clearing hordes of zombies.
+- 'n' represents nuke.
+Players should try not to interact with this object as every entity on the board will lose their lives and this will end up with players losing the game.

 Commands:

 - When in 'command>' displays, type 'help' to view available commands.
 - Commands include: 'up', 'down', 'left', 'right', 'arrow', 'save', 'load', 'quit'

+- Up - Alien moves up.
+- Down - Alien moves down.
+- Left - Alien moves left.
+- Right - Alien moves right.
+- Arrow - Select an arrow on the board based on row and column number and change its direction.
+(Eg. 4 5 left)
+- Save - Saves current game with file named by player.
+- Load - Able to save current game with file named by player and load file named by player.
+- Quit - Quit the game.

 Game Flow:

 - The game will continue as long as the Alien is still alive or the Zombies are still alive.
 - If the Alien dies, it is game over.
 If all Zombies die, it is a victory for the player.
+- Players should not touch the nuke as it will result in an instant defeat.
 - The game can be restarted after the end.

 ## Progress Log